 Dedicated-pole double-wall tents are not adaptable, but are quick and simple to pitch without adding the waterproof fly for bug protection in non-threatening weather.

 The O2 tent earned a low score for durability.
 We feel the PU coated nylon ripstop will not be as durable over the long term as the SilNylon used on most high-end ultralight shelters.
 Additionally, even the bug-proof mesh feels lower quality.
 During our testing, we experienced no functional problems with this tent, other than the fly door zipper snagging sometimes.
 All that said, we don't expect top-quality fabrics on a tent that costs significantly less than competitors.

 Ease of Set-up

 The North Face O2 tent earned good scores for ease of use.
 Our trial set-up in the backyard took eight minutes; there is a little bit of a learning curve.
-An instruction card is included, and matching red string is used at the common corners of the fly and inner tent (rather than the yellow elsewhere) making aligning the fly simple.
+An instruction card comes in the package, and matching red string is used at the common corners of the fly and inner tent (rather than the yellow elsewhere) making aligning the fly simple.
 Four to five minutes saw us all set up at camp in the mountains.
-This is also one of the easier models for one person to pitch.
-All poles are included; one long articulated pole goes over the top reminiscent of a hoop tent and two shorter straight struts support the ends.
-Ten stakes are included, and that's just the right amount.
+This tent is also one of the easier models for one person to pitch.
+All poles are included; one long articulated pole goes over the top reminiscent of a hoop tent, and two shorter straight struts support the ends.
+Ten stakes come in the package, and that's just the right amount.
 A reflective strip in the guy lines and stake out string can be useful for finding your tent in the dark.

 This tent has color-coded strings on matching tent body and fly corners to aid in set up.
 This tent is symmetrical, and the fly fits perfectly rotated 180degrees, til you find out the doors aren't on the same side.
 Learn to pay attention to the red strings like we did.